Jennifer Aniston And Justin Theroux Are Separating

 Actors Jennifer Aniston and Justin Theroux are separating after more than two years of marriage.

-In a joint statement to BuzzFeed News, the couple said the mutual decision was "lovingly made" at the end of last year:
+In a joint statement to BuzzFeed News, the couple gave no reason for the split, but said the mutual decision was "lovingly made" at the end of last year:

 In an effort to reduce any further speculation, we have decided to announce our separation.
 This decision was mutual and lovingly made at the end of last year.
 We are two best friends who have decided to part ways as a couple, but look forward to continuing our cherished friendship.

 Normally we would do this privately, but given that the gossip industry cannot resist an opportunity to speculate and invent, we wanted to convey the truth directly.

 Whatever else is printed about us that is not directly from us, is someone else’s fictional narrative.
 Above all, we are determined to maintain the deep respect and love that we have for one another.

 The couple married on Aug.
 5, 2015, at Aniston’s Beverly Hills estate, where guests were told they were attending a party to celebrate Theroux’s 44th birthday.
+This is Aniston's second marriage and Theroux's first.
+Aniston was previously married to Brad Pitt, whom she divorced after five years of marriage.

+Aniston and Theroux reportedly met when they were filming Wanderlust in 2011.
+The couple later began quietly dating and announced their engagement in August 2012.

+Aniston and Theroux recently let Architectural Digest inside their home, describing their idyllic home life.
+She said Sundays are reserved for cooking and spending time with friends, children, and dogs in the garden by the pool.

 Claudia Rosenbaum is an entertainment reporter for BuzzFeed News and is based in Los Angeles.